-- Consider incorporating Lannate or Torac with chemical thinners/smart sprays. - Consider combining Lannate or Torac with armyworm/looper or whitefly sprays early when thrips pressure is light. - Consider tightening spray intervals (6-7 d) with heavier thrips pressure or the first signs of INSV in the area. - Consider rotating Minecto Pro or Exirel with Radiant for Worm and/or whitefly control in fall lettuce, and similarly when aphids appear later, consider rotating Beleaf, Acephate or Dimethoate with Movento.
-All these products have shown to provide control or suppression of western flower thrips larvae. - VI.
+- Consider incorporating Lannate or Torac with chemical thinners/smart sprays. - Consider combining Lannate or Torac with armyworm/looper or whitefly sprays early when thrips pressure is light. - Consider rotating Minecto Pro or Exirel with Radiant for Worm and/or whitefly control in fall lettuce, and similarly when aphids appear later, consider rotating Beleaf or Acephate with Movento.
+All these products have shown to provide control or suppression of western flower thrips larvae. - Consider tightening spray intervals (6-7 d) with heavier thrips pressure or the first signs of INSV in the area. - VI.
 Test symptomatic plants immediately.
 The earlier you discover INSV in a field the better chance you have of reducing secondary spread within the field and, perhaps as important, to surrounding lettuce in the area.
 The UA Diagnostic Plant Pathology Diagnostic Lab and Dr. Bindu Poudel-Ward can confidentially confirm the presence of INSV on symptomatic plants.
 So please don't hesitate to have symptomatic plants tested for INSV infection.